 - You must provide all benefits eligible employees with the Health Benefits Decision Guide.

 - If you provide the Health Benefits Decision Guide electronically, provide the employee with an additional link to the Department of Employee Trust Funds (ETF) State and Federal Notifications web page which include the COBRA notice.

 - When deciding on distribution options for the Health Benefits Decision Guide, consider whether the employee has access to a computer for their job.
 If not, provide paper copies.

 - All employees (including students), must receive the Federal Marketplace Notice.
 You may provide this either electronically or in paper form.
 Follow your institution's distribution method.

 - Complete Enrollment Deadline Worksheet and provide to employee.
-It is recommended that you meet with the employee to explain the Enrollment Deadline Worksheet and obtain their signature on the copy that is placed in their benefits file.
+It is recommended that you obtain the employee's signature on the Enrollment Deadline Worksheet and place a copy in their benefits file.